cosmicjs/gatsby-source-cosmic/README.md

   )
 }
 ```
-For more details on how to query gatsby image data please see the [Gatsby Image plugin documentation](https://www.gatsbyjs.com/docs/reference/built-in-components/gatsby-plugin-image).
+For more details on how to query Gatsby image data please see the [Gatsby Image plugin documentation](https://www.gatsbyjs.com/docs/reference/built-in-components/gatsby-plugin-image).

 ## Starters
 TODO